Mario-Martinez-Cabrera/Final-Project/README.md

 Using the Django rest framework, we implement the menu API to return a list of food menu items.

 We add token authentication with Djoser.
 We implement TokenAuthentication feature of Django REST frame work to secure table booking API.
+We perform unit tests to the models and views by creating test_models.py and test_views.py files.

 To be continued as we finish the project...